 Integrating (15) gives

 where, using (12), $u^* = u_0 {\rm ln} (p_0/p^*)$.

-The study of the finite-size effect in Ref.~\cite{pastewka2013_FiniteSize} was focused on the contact stiffness, but the relation between $\bar u$ and $p$ can be obtained either using (17) or (7).
+Although, the study of the finite-size effect in \cite{pastewka2013_FiniteSize} was focused on the contact stiffness, the relation between $\bar u$ and $p$ can be obtained either using (17) or (7).
 In the software we have developed, we first calculate the stiffness $K_1(p)$ and then obtain $\bar u(p)$ using (17).
-The software does not assume self-affine fractal surfaces; instead, the power spectrum $C(q)$ is provided numerically and may have an arbitrary form.
+The implementation does not assume self-affine fractal surfaces; instead, the power spectrum $C(q)$ is provided numerically and may have an arbitrary form.